-Provides teacher candidates with an overview of special education.
-Topics include the history of special education in the US, characteristics of learners with special needs, and legal aspects of special education.
+Surveys the historical, philosophical, and legal foundations of special education.
+Topics include characteristics of learners with special needs and the programs that serve them under various laws, especially the Individuals with Disabilities Education Act.
 Emphasizes identification of students with exceptionalities and appropriate accommodations and modifications useful for educational planning in both regular and special education settings.
 Thirty hours of field experience required.
 Prerequisite: EDUC 231.
 (PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)